Chaudhry Jaffar Iqbal: Political career

-He ran for the seat of the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-113 (Gujrat-VI) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-113 (Gujrat-VI) in the 2002 Pakistani general election, but was unsuccessful.
 He received 26,556 votes and lost the seat to a candidate off Pakistan Muslim League (Q) (PML-Q).

-He ran for the seat of the Provincial Assembly of Punjab as a candidate of PML-N from Constituency PP-113 (Gujrat-VI) in 2008 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Punjab as a candidate of PML-N from Constituency PP-113 (Gujrat-VI) in the 2008 Pakistani general election, but was unsuccessful.
 He received 34,705 votes and lost the seat to Mian Tariq Mehmood.

-He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-106 (Gujrat-III) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-106 (Gujrat-III) in the 2013 Pakistani general election.
 He received 83,024 votes and defeated an independent candidate, Syed Noor Ul Hassan Shah.
 During his tenure as Member of the National Assembly, he served as the Federal Parliamentary Secretary for Defence.